ccamac01/nasa-apod-api-go/README.md

 `git-clone` this repository\
 `cd` into repo directory\
-run `go run server.go` and the server will start up on `localhost:8080` For examples on how to send requests view the full [Postman collection](https://www.getpostman.com/collections/ce61b6ca3b2bd2cca4dd)
+run `go run server.go` and the server will start up on `localhost:8080` For examples on how to send requests, import the full [Postman collection](https://www.getpostman.com/collections/ce61b6ca3b2bd2cca4dd) locally

 ## Functionality
 * Fetch and save a NASA picture to the database